-Build a novel data-driven organoid differentiation protocol with single cell data
+Data-driven development of a novel organoid differentiation protocol

 Key results